Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted-new.md

 <br />
 **Need help?**

-You can always contact the [user support team][support] in case any problems appear.
+You can always contact the [user support team][support] in case of any problems.

 <!-- Plese check out our [tech support FAQ][tech-FAQ] for the most frequently asked questions about getting connected to LUMI and using the computing environment.
 You can also contact the [support team][support]. -->